 This a-line bob distinctly follows the jawline, perfectly highlighting her face shape.
 For similar face shapes and strong, pointed chins, this cut is extremely flattering.

 The A-line cut is a weather-friendly style all year round.
 It bodes well in the windy seasons and is the perfect length to avoid getting tangled up in your scarves during the cooler months.
 Those shorter strands will also prolong the life of all your favorite hair products, with much less required to keep up the style.
+For towel-dried waves like these, Heath says, "Twist the hair up into a towel and then let the hair air dry after lightly setting the bangs in place.
+Apply styling cream after you towel-dry if needed. "

 The A-line cut has a softness to it all on its own, but we love this extra soft style worn by Brie Larson.
 If you decide to add a wave or curl to your bob, keep your ends curled in and brush through it all with a mixed bristle brush.
 For extra smoothness, spritz your brush with a lightweight hairspray before raking through your style—R+Co Outer Space Flexible Hairspray ($32) has a great hold-level.